Christopher-Karvelis/SCCs-in-the-fault-tolerant-model/README.md

 Therefore, we need to find an efficient way to represent the strongly connected components using paths.

 There are several classical algorithms for computing the SCCs in O(m + n) time that are taught in any standard undergraduate algorithms course.
+One of these algorithms is tarjan's approach of the problem.

+If we change a bit Tarjan's algorithm to support edge failures then the computational time becomes O(m + k*n)